 Create and manage custom properties

 You can include custom properties as variables in email templates for alert notifications.
 Receivers of email alert notifications can set up rules to prioritize, forward, or otherwise process incoming notifications based on the custom property values in the emails.
+You can also include custom properties in alert assignment rules.

 Custom properties can be created through the REST API in DPA 2019.4 and later.
 They can be created through the user interface in DPA 2021.3 and later.